-According to Martyn Ould (Printing at the University Press, Oxford, 1660-1780, volume 2: type, ), the type was ordered by Oxford in 1766, not 1772, and not for White but for a manuscript catalogue by Johannes Uri.
+The type was ordered by Oxford in 1766, not 1772, and not for White but for a manuscript catalogue by Johannes Uri (Ould, 112).
 White's New Testament appeared first, however, and Uri's Bibliothecæ Bodleianæ codicum manuscriptorum Orientalium ... catalogus not until 1787.
 (For no obvious reason, this book uses both W19 and the 'Fell' Syriac W26.)

-W20 Balthasar Köblin for J. J. Bodmer 1654
+W20 Balthasar Köblin for J. J. Bodmer